 The relationship between East and West in Berlin, at this time, was a strange one.
 While not officially at war with each other, the Western Allies and the Soviet Union were also certainly not friends – and would provoke and undermine each other in various different ways.
 While maintaining an unusual measure of professional civility in others.

-Including one important agreement – made in 1945 at the Potsdam Conference attended by Truman, Stalin, and Churchill – the freedom of movement of military personnel in the city of Berlin.
+Including one important agreement – finalised in 1945 at the Potsdam Conference attended by Truman, Stalin, and Churchill – the freedom of movement of military personnel in the divided city of Berlin.

-Although the two countries of East and West Germany would exhort their independence as fully functioning states, representing their citizens, and carrying out the general business expected of fully functioning countries – the capital of East Germany, East Berlin, would still be occupied by Soviet troops until German reunification in 1990.
-Similarly, West Berlin – although not the capital of West Germany (that title belonged to the Rheinlandish city of Bonn) – was still an occupied city until the same year, with British, French, and American soldiers stationed in this part of the city and free to roam.
+Although the two countries of East and West Germany would exhort their independence as fully functioning states, representing their citizens, and carrying out the general business expected of fully functioning countries – the capital of East Germany, East Berlin, would not be recognised as such by the Western Allies for the entire Cold War era.
+To the West, while contesting the legitimacy of East Germany, it was important to highlight the Soviet control that had been agreed upon at the end of the Second World War.
+As, West Berlin – although not the capital of West Germany (that title belonged to the Rheinlandish city of Bonn) – also maintained a special status until 1990; with British, French, and American soldiers stationed in this part of the city and free to roam.

-The agreement made in Potsdam in 1945, meant these troops could cross into each other’s zone – and, importantly, that Western forces could not be denied entry to the Eastern sector of the city.
+The agreement finalised in Potsdam in 1945, meant these troops could cross into each other’s zones – and, importantly, that Western forces could not be denied entry to the Eastern sector of the city.

-The original box that once sat at this junction is now in the Allied Museum in Dahlem, a western district of Berlin.
-Instead there is a replica in its place – maintained by the owners of the Checkpoint Charlie Museum, located on the former US side of Friedrichstrasse.
+The original box, that sat at this junction at the end of the Cold War, is now in the Allied Museum in Dahlem, a western district of Berlin.
+Instead, there is now a replica in its place – maintained by the owners of the Checkpoint Charlie Museum, located on the former US side of Friedrichstrasse.

 Established on this street in 1963 by human rights activist, Rainer Hildebrandt, this museum documents some of the daring escapes to have taken place following the construction of the Berlin Wall in 1961 – with hot air balloons, converted vehicles, scuba diving equipment and assorted other inspiring methods.
 The museum also features a number of unusual artefacts, either donated or acquired over the past half a decade – Soviet leader Nikita Khrushchev’s hat, US President Ronald Reagan’s chainsaw, and Mahatma Gandhi’s sandals.

-Exploring the former site of Checkpoint Charlie, through the fog of consumerism that has since taken over, it is still possible to also make out a replica version of the border sign that once stood at this intersection for 28 years.
+Exploring the former site of Checkpoint Charlie, through the fog of consumerism that has since taken over, it is still possible to also make out a replica version of the border sign that once stood at this intersection.
 The surrounding buildings, once the offices of the CIA and KGB, have been converted into commercial businesses.

 Looking down onto the ground you can also see where the Berlin Wall once traced through the city – the cobblestone line zigzagging across the street in front of the former border crossing at Checkpoint Charlie.